The Soup: The Dish

 On August 16, 2008, Style premiered The Dish, hosted by Danielle Fishel.
 The show focused more on celebrity, magazine, and fashion industry trends, along with style and fashion-related reality programs in more detail, including Project Runway and various shows on the shopping channels, HGTV and DIY Network.
 It was canceled on March 20, 2011, two months after the merger of NBC and Comcast was complete.
 It was thought the cancellation was the direct result of former competitors Bravo and Oxygen coming under common NBCUniversal ownership with Style; the two networks and their programming had been among the major comedic targets of The Dish.

 Sports Soup

-On September 15, 2008, E! parent Comcast Entertainment Group announced another spin-off, this time sports-related, of the series, which aired on the group's sports network, Versus (now known as NBC Sports Network since 2012), called Sports Soup and was hosted by Matt Iseman.
+On September 15, 2008, E! parent Comcast Entertainment Group announced another spin-off, this time sports-related, of the series, which aired on the group's sports network, Versus (later known as NBCSN), called Sports Soup and was hosted by Matt Iseman.
 Debuted on October 14, the program once aired twice weekly on Tuesdays and Thursdays.
 Later, production was reduced to weekly at 10 pm ET on Tuesdays (or later depending on the end of NHL on Versus or other sports coverage).
 It was canceled on July 15, 2010.